 Events of the City

-The City of Brussels organizes and welcomes numerous big events throughout the year.
+The City of Brussels organises and welcomes numerous big events throughout the year.

 In the Middle Ages, the Ommegang was a religious procession.
 The name means 'go round a church'.
 The people of Brussels chose the parade as major event for the reception of emperor Charles the Fifth in 1549, who came to present his son, the future Philippe II, to our regions.
 Since 1930 this tradition is renewed.
 Each year, during two days in July, more than 1.400 participants march through the streets of Brussels and on the Grand-Place to remember this major event of the city.

 The Midi Fair, one of the oldest Brussels summer events (since 1880), is traditionally held in July and August.
 This traditional fair extends along the small ring road, on the Boulevard du Midi, near the Midi train station.
 The attractions are intended for young and old.
 Of course, Belgian and Brussels specialities can also be tasted at the fair.